 - guidelines for group meetings.

-Give students an opportunity to clarify and define their group task, so that they begin to develop a shared understanding of what's required and can start their planning.
-Checklists are a useful way to help students focus on the scope of their project and clarify how group tasks will proceed.
+Before students can begin to plan, they will need to develop a shared understanding of what's required by clarifying and defining their group task.
+Checklists are a useful tool for developing the scope of their project and clarify how group tasks will proceed.
 An initial checklist, or questions for group discussion, might include the following (adapted from Gibbs, Learning in Teams, p.
 7):

 - What is the purpose of the task or project?

 - How will the task or project be assessed?
 What are the marking criteria?

 - What are the main components of the task?